top of page

 Biography:

-In recent years, Austin has collaborated with an impressive array of musicians and ensembles, including The Shimmer Quartet, The LoadBang Ensemble, saxophonist Don-Paul Kahn, suona virtuoso Yazhi Guo, and pianist Aron Kallay.
-As an improviser and electronics operator, he has been involved in numerous notable performances.
-These include the premiere of DESMANDRE, a 6-hour improvisational epic by Lautaro Mantilla; a series of concerts with pianist Hidemi Akaiwa featuring their collaborative work Gutai; performances with The Callithumpian Consort at the TENOR International Conference on Technologies for Music Notation and Representation; and a series of concerts featuring the music of Karlheinz Stockhausen.
+In recent years, Austin has collaborated with a wide range of musicians and ensembles, including The Shimmer Quartet, the Loadbang Ensemble, saxophonist Don-Paul Kahl, suona virtuoso Yazhi Guo, and pianist Aron Kallay.
+As an improviser and electronics operator, he has participated in numerous notable performances, such as the premiere of DESMANDRE, a six-hour improvisational epic by Lautaro Mantilla; a series of concerts with pianist Hidemi Akaiwa featuring their collaborative work Gutai; and performances with the Callithumpian Consort at the TENOR International Conference on Technologies for Music Notation and Representation.
+His works have recently been featured at events such as the SoundSCAPE Composition and Performance Exchange, the Southern Exposure New Music Series, TURN UP Multimedia Festival, and the International Computer Music Conference.
+He is the founding member of Turnsōl Tapes, a collective dedicated to improvisation and experimentation, and has released three albums with the group.
+Other recent album releases Ocean Noise and Trio MAnic.